 If reading that made you happy rather than angry, we could use your help :)

 We’re starting simple: We plan to hold a Zoom/Skype/Whatever call every 2 weeks to figure it out as we go.
 We start the first weekend of September (next weekend).
 We haven’t picked a time yet, for it will depend on the time zones the participants live in.

 If you’d like to attend, please let us know in our chat room.

 Beggars can’t be choosers.
-All help is welcome, and I certainly don’t want to turn down any offers of assistance.
+All help is welcome, and I certainly don’t want to turn down any volunteers.

 That being said, an overly vague call defuses the message.
-So I have written down a number of roles below to give you an idea of the kind of work that goes into FreeSewing.
-It is not meant to be an exhaustive list, but merely a starting point for a discussion.
+So I’ve listed/included a number of roles below to give you an idea of the kind of work that goes into FreeSewing.
+It’s not meant to be an exhaustive list, but merely a starting point for a discussion.

 The order is alphabetic.